 Unfortunately, many people with eating disorders resist treatment.
 If there is a loved one that makes one worried, urge him or her to talk to a doctor.
 Even if the person’s loved one isn't ready to acknowledge having an issue with food, it may be helpful to open the door by expressing concern and a desire to listen.
 A parent may also want to consider contacting their child's doctor about their concerns.
 A physician may be able to provide a referral to qualified mental health providers for treatment.

 Parents or guardians need to be careful not to mistake occasional dieting with an eating disorder.
-On the other hand, be alert for eating patterns and beliefs that may signal unhealthy behavior that may trigger eating disorders.
+On the other hand, be alert for eating patterns and beliefs that may signal unhealthy behaviour that may trigger eating disorders.

 Red flags that family and friends may notice include: